 Human Health Risk Assessment Note 3 - DTSC Recommended Methodology for Use of U.S. EPA Regional Screening Levels (RSLs) in Human Health Risk Assessment Process at Hazardous Waste Sites and Permitted Facilities.

-The Office of Human and Ecological Risk Assessment has, in the past, used the U.S. EPA Region 9 Preliminary Remediation Goals (PRGs), which included ‘Cal-modified’ PRGs, to facilitate Screening Level Human Health Risk Assessments.
-The EPA Region 9 PRG values have now been harmonized with risk-based PRGs from other EPA Regional Headquarters, and are called Regional Screening Levels (RSL) which no longer contain the more protective ‘Cal-modified’ PRGs.
-HHRA Note Number 3 outlines the most recent HERO review of the air and tapwater RSLs (November, 2012) and presents recommended screening values for constituents in which the RSL is not as health protective as the 2004 PRGs, 2004 Cal-modified PRGs, or HERO-calculated risk-based screening levels.
+The Office of Human and Ecological Risk Assessment has, in the past, used the U.S. EPA Region 9 Preliminary Remediation Goals (PRGs), which included 'Cal-modified' PRGs, to facilitate Screening Level Human Health Risk Assessments.
+The EPA Region 9 PRG values have now been harmonized with risk-based PRGs from other EPA Regional Headquarters, and are called Regional Screening Levels (RSL) which no longer contain the more protective 'Cal-modified' PRGs.
+This version of HHRA Note Number 3 outlines the most recent HERO review of the soil, air and tapwater RSLs released in May, 2013 and presents recommended screening values for constituents in which the RSL is not as health protective as the 2004 PRGs, 2004 'Cal-modified' PRGs, or HERO-calculated risk-based screening levels.
 A separate link is also provided for download of the associated Table 1 with a listing of alternate soil and tapwater screening values currently recommended in lieu of November 2012 RSLs.
-New to this iteration of HHRA Note 3 is the incorporation of Phase II HERO recommendations for residential and industrial air screening levels for a subset of VOCs frequently detected at California hazardous waste sites and permitted facilities.
+New to this iteration of HHRA Note 3 is the incorporation of Phase II HERO recommendations for residential and industrial air screening levels for a selected subset of VOCs frequently detected at California hazardous waste sites and permitted facilities.
 For all constituents other than those addressed in Note 3, the DTSC site toxicologist should be consulted prior to using the air RSLs.

 Human Health Risk Assessment Note 4 - Screening Level Human Health Risk Assessments